4LifeStrategy/Network-Attached-Storage-Server-Deployment/README.md

 ## Project Scope

-**Objective**: To host services such as a file server, media server, media requester, photo storage, and reverse proxy that are able accessed via ip address or domain names.
+**Objective**: To host services such as a file server, media server, media requester, and photo storage that are able accessed via ip address or domain names.